erinosb/2024_RNAseq_PE_array/README.md

   - If it worked, you should have a directory in your output file labeled with today's date.
   - Within that output directory, you should have folders for different steps of the pipeline `01_fastp`, `02_hisat2`, etc.
   - Within the first two sub-directories, you should have files corresponding to samples EG01 and EG02.
-  - The code will likely have only progressed as far as the hisat2 step.

 ### 7. Clean up the project

 I included a script that automates the process of compressing files and deleting temp files.
 This is located in the same directory you cloned from github.
 To use this script:

- - Copy the cleanup script RNAseq_cleanup_231126.sh into the 02_scripts directory (move it one directory up).
+ - Copy the cleanup script RNAseq_cleanup_241117.sh into the 02_scripts directory (move it one directory up).
  - Modify the “Modify this Section” part of the clean script.
  - Modify the execute_RNAseq_pipeline.sbatch script to 1) comment out ~Line22, the one that runs the RNAseq_analyzer script, 2) remove the commenting from ~Line26 that runs the cleanup script, and 3) add the metadata path to ~Line26
  - It should look like this: